gardener-attic/component-spec/doc/proposal/01-introduction.md

 The OCM does not make any assumptions about the (**Todo: Is this really the case?**)

-- kinds of technical artefacts (e.g. docker images, helm chart, binaries etc., git sources)
+- kinds of technical artifacts (e.g. docker images, helm chart, binaries etc., git sources)
-- technology how to store and access technical artefacts (e.g. as OCI artefacts in an OCI registry)
+- technology how to store and access technical artifacts (e.g. as OCI artifacts in an OCI registry)

-OCM is and technology-agnostic specifications and allows implementations to define exactly those technical aspects as an extension of the basic model.
+OCM is a technology-agnostic specification and allows implementations to define exactly those technical aspects as an extension of the basic model.

 **ToDo: Reference to our OCI based realization**

 ## Motivation Example

-Usually complex software products are divided into logical units, which are called **components** in this specification.
+Usually, complex software products are divided into logical units, which are called **components** in this specification.
 For example, a software product might consist of three components, a frontend, a backend and some monitoring stack.
 Of course, the software product itself could be seen as a component comprising the other three components.

-As a result of the development phase, **component versions** are created, e.g. when you make a release for the component.
+As a result of the development phase, **component versions** are created, e.g. when you make a new release of a component.

-A component version consists of a set of technical artefacts, e.g. docker images, helm charts, binaries, configuration data etc. Such artefacts are called **resources** in this specification.
+A component version consists of a set of technical artifacts, e.g. docker images, helm charts, binaries, configuration data etc. Such artifacts are called **resources** in this specification.

 Resources are usually build from something, e.g. code in a git repo, which we call **sources** in this specification.

 The OCM introduces a so called **Component Descriptor** for every component version, to describe the resources and sources belonging to a particular component version and how these could be accessed.

-For the three components of our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptor* for the three versions of the frontend, six for the six versions of the backend etc.
+For the three components in our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptor* for the three versions of the frontend, six for the six versions of the backend etc.

 Not all component version combinations of frontend, backend and monitoring result are compatible and build a product version.